pappewaio/r-stats-c-streamer/README.md

 # Look at test data using head.
 cat test/testdata/linear_testStats.txt | head | column -t

-# Re-create the included testfile, which specifies functions to apply on each row
+# Re-create the included testfile, which specifies functions to apply on each row (linear regression)
 echo -e "zscore_from_pval_beta
 zscore_from_pval_beta_N
 zscore_from_beta_se